erictleung/shinydiversity/README.md

 biocLite('phyloseq')
 ```

 ## Problem

 There are many alpha and beta diversity metrics to analyze microbial ecological
 or microbiome data.
+Although there are other more comprehensive tools to
+analyze microbial data, each of them assumes sufficient amount of knowledge on
+the differences among the diversity indices and how underlying assumptions of
+the indices may interpret your data in unexpected ways.
+Alpha diversity
-Alpha diversity describes an estimate of the total number
+describes an estimate of the total number of species in a sample.
+Beta
-of species in a sample.
-Beta diversity describes the differences between
+diversity describes the differences between samples.
+Below are some example of
-samples.
-Below are some example of the number of metrics you can use.
+the number of metrics you can use.

 <img src="images/alpha_diversities.png" alt="Drawing" style="width: 100%;"/>